Rep. William Orlando Butler

-Butler, a Democrat, was the representative for Kentucky’s 13th congressional district from 1839 to 1843.
+Butler was the representative for Kentucky’s 13th congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Butler missed 556 of 1,725 roll call votes, which is 32.2%.
 This is worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.